Client: Department of Veterans Affairs

 Sir John Monash Centre

-Following an international design competition Convergence was awarded the interpretative design commission for the $100 million Sir John Monash Centre (SJMC), which will be a lasting legacy of the Centenary of Anzac.
+Following an international design competition Convergence was awarded the interpretative design commission for the $100 million Sir John Monash Centre (SJMC), a lasting legacy of the Centenary of Anzac.

-The broader interpretative design tasks included definition of the visitor journey, design of the built form, historical research, curation and conceptualisation and direction of the multimedia experiences.
+The broader interpretive design tasks included definition of the visitor journey, design of the built form, historical research, curation and conceptualisation and direction of the multimedia experiences.

 Above all, Convergence conceived the SJMC as an experiential centre, one in which a sense of people and place is paramount.
 The visitor experience and interpretation throughout is based on a physical and emotional journey leading to an understanding of the nature of the site on which the Centre is built and a personal engagement with the experiences of the men and women who served on the Western Front.